Swale Planning Consultants

 Areas of Outstanding Natural Beauty in Swale

-Areas of Outstanding Natural Beauty (AONBs), sometimes called National Landscapes, are designated for their exceptional scenic and natural importance.
+Areas of Outstanding Natural Beauty (AONBs), often referred to as National Landscapes, are protected for their remarkable natural and scenic value.

 Swale is partially within the Kent Downs AONB.
 Development is constrained to protect landscape and heritage.